open-cloud/open-cloud.github.io.old/2_developer.md

 reach the XOS GUI on port 9999 on the *ctl* node.
 XOS login credentials are *padmin@vicci.org*/*letmein*.

-The configuration setups up subscriber information for a family (Mom, Dad, Jack, and Jill) and spins up a vCPE for the subscriber.
+The configuration adds subscriber information for a family (Mom, Dad, Jack, and Jill) and spins up a vCPE for the subscriber.
 An instance will be created for slice *mysite_vcpe*  (it may take a couple of minutes) and the vCPE Docker container will launch inside.
 For more